SayWhatClub Board of Directors

 Reaching out to others is the hallmark of the SWC and I want to do my best to help us to continue to reach out, provide information, and welcome our new friends to our “virtual kitchen table” where you can pull up a “virtual chair” and join in the conversation.
 Too often we are left out of conversations, left out of social interaction, and sit on the sidelines.
 You are welcome here my friends, pull up a chair, join in, or just sit back and learn … and laugh on many occasions.

 I grew up with normal hearing, and lost hearing on one side, due to a blow to the head, when I was 38.
-I am considered a late-deafened adult.
-I began using hearing aids, and my hearing continued to drop, the other side started going also, for reasons unknown.
-I escalated to more and more powerful hearing aids, until finally, I qualified for a cochlear implant.
+Now, I am considered a late-deafened adult.
+My hearing continued to drop, after I began using hearing aids.
+Then, the other side started going also, for reasons unknown.
+As my hearing loss escalated, I wore more and more powerful hearing aids.
+Finally, I qualified for a cochlear implant.
 I now have bi-lateral cochlear implants.

-I became an activist for people with hearing loss in the workplace.
-I became the go-to person for my Human Resources Dept. when situations arose, regarding staff with hearing loss.
+After my experience, I became an activist for people with hearing loss in the workplace.
+When situations arose regarding staff with hearing loss, I became the go-to person for my Human Resources Dept.

 I made a conscious decision not to be a victim.
-I joined SWC in 1999, at the lowest emotional point in my hearing loss journey.
+In 1999, I joined SWC, when I was at the lowest emotional point in my hearing loss journey.
 I promised myself I would never cry over it again, but I would educate myself and learn to live inside of it.
-I am proud to educate and advocate wherever I go.
+Wherever I go, I am proud to educate and advocate.
 I do not hide my hearing equipment, but show it proudly and am always open for discussion or questions.

-I worked for a large government legal agency, for 31 years, I have a BA in criminal justice, and also have 2 graduate degrees.
-I am recently retired.
-I am also on the executive team for Virtual Ability, a non-profit that assists the disabled in virtual online accessibility issues.
+I worked for a large government legal agency for thirty-one years.
+Recently, I retired.
+In addition to my SWC activites, I am on the executive team for Virtual Ability, a non-profit that assists the disabled in virtual online accessibility issues.
 I am glad to be able to re-join the SWC BOD at this time in my life, to be able to give back.
-I owe much of my success in my hearing-loss journey to SWC.
+Much of my success in my hearing-loss journey is because of SWC.
 The people here have long surpassed online acquaintances, and are now lifelong friends.

-I am married, my husband and I have 5 grown children and 3 wonderful baby-grands, that we love dearly.
+I am married, my husband and I have five grown children and three wonderful baby-grands, that we love dearly.

 In 2008, at a time when I was struggling with a major hearing dip, I stumbled upon a SayWhatClub Online Voices article posted on someone’s personal blog.
 My interest was piqued, which led me to SWC’s website.
 I immediately joined.
-In the almost ten years I’ve been with the club, I’ve learned more from the people in the SayWhatClub than from a lifetime of doctors and audiologists.
+In the ten years since, I’ve learned more from the people in the SayWhatClub than from a lifetime of doctors and audiologists.